 The OSP has the overall responsibility for issuing subcontracts/subrecipient agreements under sponsored project awards.
 The OSP will maintain documentation relative to subcontract/subrecipient agreement placement and any modification thereof.
 The accounting and payment function is performed by the Office of Finance and Procurement Office.

-OSP will negotiate all subcontracts and subrecipient agreements in accordance with standard business practices and, as appropriate, the Federal Acquisition Regulation and/or OMB Circulars A-21, A-110, and A-133, and the negotiation shall be documented in a negotiation memorandum to the subcontract/subrecipient file.
+OSP will negotiate all subcontracts and subrecipient agreements in accordance with standard business practices and, as appropriate, the Federal Acquisition Regulation and/or OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the negotiation shall be documented in a negotiation memorandum to the subcontract/subrecipient file.
 These agreements will comply with all standard and special provisions of individual awards.

 After the subcontract/subrecipient agreement is fully executed and work has commenced, it is the responsibility of the Principal Investigator to:

 Updated: August 19, 2014